 The Setouchi Triennale was established in 2010 to focus on artistic endeavours that highlight local communities and make use of existing spaces and ecological features of the region.
+Notable permanent projects in past Triennale editions include the series of museums and galleries designed by architect Tadao Ando.
 The festival has played a significant role in the growth and redevelopment of the region and is revered in the art world - Sarah will be the first artist from Aotearoa to be commissioned to create new work for the Triennale.

 Artistic Director, Mr Fram Kitagawa had the challenging task of selecting one artist from those nominated by a selection panel convened by McCahon House.
-He reflects "The artist's interest in the community leads her to observe the seemingly unnoticed feature of the site.
-She then extracts the unique character of the locality and expresses it in her artwork.
-This is very encouraging, which aligns with the core values of Setouchi Triennale".
+He reflects "The artist's interest in the community leads her to observe the subtleness of the earth, which is a seemingly unnoticed feature.
+She then extracts the unique character of the soil and expresses it in her artwork, which aligns with the core values of Art Setouchi".